chrisdavis2110/PocketMesh/CONTRIBUTING.md

    Manually verify that everything works as expected.
 Test edge cases.

 8. **Submit the PR**
-   PR into dev, not main.
    You can ask the AI to draft the PR description.
 Feel free to use it directly, but adding a bit of your own voice is always appreciated!

 ## Getting Started